This Is The Biblical Reason Why You Must Make The Sign Of The Cross Before Praying

 The Catechism of the Catholic Church adds: “The Christian begins his day, his prayers, and his activities with the Sign of the Cross: ‘in the name of the Father and of the Son and of the Holy Spirit.
 Amen.’
 The baptized person dedicates the day to the glory of God and calls on the Savior’s grace which lets him act in the Spirit as a child of the Father.
 The sign of the cross strengthens us in temptations and difficulties” (2157).

-YOU MAY ALSO LIKE A Powerful Prayer to Jesus for Success and Prosperity
+YOU MAY ALSO LIKE A Powerful Prayer For Employment

 The cross is at the very center of what we believe and crossing ourselves is supposed to be a constant reminder of the price Jesus paid for our sins.
 It is both a profession of faith and a simple prayer that has such great power.
 According to Saint John Chrysostom, “wherever [demons] see the sign of the cross, they fly away, dreading it as a staff that they are beaten with.”